February 18, 2018

 “It’s really the simple acts done by people in a community that raises the image of that setting,” said Frances Awua-Kyeremanten, Associate Director of Student Affairs.
 “Our community’s growth, by and large, is built on the contributions of its members, in sometimes very small and almost unnoticeable ways, and we’d like to acknowledge and encourage them to keep being that asset.
 Through Caught Being Good, we hope to celebrate everyday people for everyday actions, and start a chain-reaction of people always seeking to do good.”

-When Dejoie Ifashabayo went to pick up a book from a friend’s room, he noticed one of the occupants, had suddenly fallen seriously ill.
-He managed to mobilize a few others, and helped him to the Health Centre.
+When Dejoie Ifashabayo went to pick up a book from a friend’s room, he noticed one of the occupants had fallen seriously ill.
+He managed to mobilize a few others, and helped him to the Health Center

 Every month, members of the community nominate students they observe doing random acts of good.
 Following this, a committee of students, staff and faculty vets the nominations and selects up to five students who are publicly acknowledged for their actions.

 For Melanie Kwarteng, who went to the aid of a librarian who was overwhelmed by a barrage of students trying to process their requests at the library, helping others should be second-nature.
 “Good deeds done out of love will help us will encourage others to do same,” she said.
 “You are the light of the world.
 Let your light shine before others so that they may see your good works.”

 Melanie Kwarteng came to the aid of one university librarian who was overwhelmed by a barrage of students waiting for their requests to be processed